apigee/api-platform-samples/sample-proxies/iterate-headers/README.md

-# Iterate through response headers in a JavaScript policy
+# Iterate through response headers in JavaScript

 This API proxy sample demonstrates how to iterate through the list of response headers returned from an `httpClient.get()` method call.
 The [httpClient object](http://docs.apigee.com/api-services/reference/javascript-object-model#makingjavascriptcalloutswithhttpclient) is part of the Apigee Edge JavaScript Object model.
 This  object lets you make HTTP requests to backend targets from within a [JavaScript policy](http://docs.apigee.com/api-services/reference/javascript-policy).